 Looking To Find Better Scrap Prices?

-You may have had the thought come to your mind that you should drive for better scrap prices in your area.
-But, before you do that…is it worth it?
+You may have considered driving for better scrap prices in your area.
+But before you do that, is it worth it?

 Worth It To Drive For Better Scrap Prices?

-Over the years, we have talked to many different scrappers and asked them if they are willing to travel to sell their scrap metal for better prices.
-Generally, the answer has varied depending on where they lived in the country, but most of the time, the answer is “Yes.”
+Over the years, we have asked many scrappers if they are willing to travel to sell their scrap metal for better prices.
+The answer varies depending on where they live in the country, but most of the time, it is “Yes.”

 Some people who live in remote areas such as Alaska or Hawaii have difficulty finding scrap yards that provide some of the prices reported through the iScrap App or even close to National Averages.
-One reason is that the trucking costs to get things from far away and desolate places outweigh some of the other costs.
+One reason is that the trucking costs to get things from far away and desolate places outweigh some other expenses.

 Yes, But How Far?

-We asked how far they are willing to travel or how much extra money they are willing to travel for before making the trek with their materials.
-Most scrappers have the goal to make at least an average of $75 extra when they travel for better scrap prices.
+We asked how far they were willing to travel or how much extra money they would travel for before making the trek with their materials.
+Most scrappers aim to make at least an average of $75 extra when they travel for better scrap prices.
 Also, the consensus is that the extra time should be no more than 2 hours.

 Goal: Make $75 More & Travel Less Than 2 Hours

-Because they are looking to make that much extra money, they generally will be selling non-ferrous metals such as copper, brass, or aluminum.
-Otherwise, they would have the capacity to haul a lot of steel like a trailer or box truck to make it worth the while.
+Because they want to make that much extra money, they will generally sell non-ferrous metals such as copper, brass, or aluminum.
+Otherwise, they would have the capacity to haul a lot of steel, like a trailer or box truck, to make it worthwhile.

 Other Options?
 Mailing Scrap Metal…

-Some scrap yards and companies, depending on the material, accept mailed material and will pay once it’s received.
-We have talked to some scrappers that have mailed things out in the past after researching companies and calling/emailing the scrap yards ahead of time to confirm that they will accept the material.
-That is an excellent idea as long as you research the company through Google reviews and directly reaching out to the scrap yards.
+Depending on the material, some scrap yards and companies accept mailed material and will pay once it’s received.
+We have talked to some scrappers who have mailed things out in the past after researching companies and calling/emailing the scrap yards ahead of time to confirm that they will accept the material.
+That is an excellent idea if you research the company through Google reviews and directly reach out to the scrap yards.

 Mailing Catalytic Converters is Popular

 Many other scrap companies will buy your material (like e-scrap) through the mail, but before you do, we always recommend reading their online reviews before you commit to selling.
-You can also think about doing an experiment and have a trial period by sending/selling smaller amounts before moving into full shipping mode.
+You can also consider doing an experiment and having a trial period by sending/selling smaller amounts before moving into full shipping mode.

 Third-Parties Will Pick Up your Scrap

-We have talked to some people who sell larger amounts of scrap metal such as Carbide or multiple catalytic converters and use third-party carriers or have them arranged through their buyer to move their catalytic converters.
+We have talked to some people who sell larger amounts of scrap metal, such as Carbide or multiple catalytic converters, and use third-party carriers or arrange them through their buyer to move their catalytic converters.
 We have also talked to different scrappers that have sold larger amounts of copper and had it picked up in large boxes or barrels through third-party companies.

 Steps for Shipping Scrap Through A Third Party: